printers-for-people/catboat/docs/TMC_Drivers.md

 #### Using Macros when Homing

-Unlike stock Klipper, in Danger Klipper, you do not need macros for sensorless homing management.
+Unlike Klipper, in Kalico, you do not need macros for sensorless homing management.
 Homing current is handled by the TMC block, homing retract distance is used to define a minimum homing distance (which can also be manually configured) which is used for sensorless